opencv/opencv/doc/tutorials/gpu/gpu-basics-similarity/gpu_basics_similarity.markdown

 you gain by a parallel execution.

 Mat objects are stored only in the system memory (or the CPU cache).
-For getting an OpenCV matrix to the GPU you'll need to use its GPU counterpart @ref cv::GpuMat .
+For getting an OpenCV matrix to the GPU you'll need to use its GPU counterpart @ref cv::cuda::GpuMat .
 It works similar to the Mat with a 2D only limitation and no reference returning for its functions (cannot mix GPU references with CPU ones).
 To upload a Mat object to the GPU you need to call the upload function after creating an instance of the class.
 To download you may use simple assignment to a Mat object or use the download